marcosbrunomb/marcosbrunomb/README.md

 <p align="left">
 I am a frontend developer with over 10 years of experience in the IT field.
 During my career, I was able to work in fantastic companies and teams, which contributed a lot to my professional growth.
 I have worked in small, medium and large companies, from various sectors.

-I have many years of experience using Angular2+ and its resources, such as modules, components, services, directives, dependency injection, Rxjs, Ngrx, among others.
-Furthermore, throughout my career I have had contact with other languages, frameworks and libraries, such as React, Node.js, Laravel (PHP).
+I have many years of experience using React and Angular2+.
+Furthermore, throughout my career I have had contact with other languages, frameworks and libraries, such as Node.js and Laravel (PHP).

 I consider myself a professional always willing to learn, help and collaborate with everyone, contributing to the team's success and providing an incredible experience for users.